 Exit all Windows-based programs.

-Right-click the Start button and then Run.
-(In Windows 7, select Start, and then Run.)
+Right-click Start, and then select Run.
+(In Windows 7, select Start, and then select Run.)

 In the Open box, type regedit, and then select OK.

 Locate one of the following registry subkeys, depending on the version of PowerPoint that you're using:

 Select the Options subkey, point to New on the Edit menu, and then select DWORD (32-bit) Value.

 Enter ExportBitmapResolution, and then press Enter.